Have you suddenly turned secular Maharashtra Governor asks Uddhav Thackeray

 Mumbai, Oct 13: Maharashtra Governor Bhagat Singh Koshiyari in a letter to Chief Minister Uddhav Thackeray has sought to know when Temples in the state would re-open.

-While reminding Thackeray of his Mission Begin Again sligan, Koshiyari asked if bars beaches and restaurants have been allowed to open then why Temples remain shut.
+While reminding Thackeray of his Mission Begin Again slogan, Koshiyari asked if bars beaches and restaurants have been allowed to open then why Temples remain shut.
 Why have our Gods and Goddesses condemned to stay under a lockdown, the Governor asked.

 My Hindutva does not permit me to welcome a person who called Mumbai PoK: Thackeray to Guv